apache/gobblin/gobblin-docs/developer-guide/GobblinModules.md

     ./gradlew -PgobblinFlavor=minimal build
 ```

-Gobblin libraries that support customization can add build files like `gobblin-flavor-&lt;FLAVOR&gt;.gradle` which declare the dependencies.
+Gobblin libraries that support customization can add build files like `gobblin-flavor-<FLAVOR>.gradle` which declare the dependencies.
 For example, let's look at the current `gobblin-core/gobblin-flavor-standard.gradle` :

 ```
 dependencies {